nuance/homebridge-windmill-ac/README.md

 This [Homebridge](https://homebridge.io/) plugin provide an accessory for [Windmill Air Conditioners](https://windmillair.com/).

 ## How It Works
 This plugin exposes both a thermostat accessory and a fan accessory.
 The thermostat accessory controls the air conditioner's mode and temperature while the fan accessory controls the air conditioner's fan speed.
+If you are using a Windmill Fan device, you can set `fanOnly` in your configuration to hide the thermostat service.

 ### Thermostat
 The thermostat accessory allows you to control the air conditioner's mode and temperature.
 HomeKit's modes are mapped to the Windmill Air Conditioner's modes.